 I am Professor of Geology at the University of St Andrews, specialising in the mineralogy, petrology and geochemistry of rift-related magmas.
 My research focusses on describing the mineral deposits which form in rift environments, which include rare earths, niobium and tantalum.
 I work by explaining the shape and grade of the deposit and by developing models of how they formed.
 I have worked on alkaline rocks from all over the world (Mongolia to Malawi to Greenland) with a particular reputation for fieldwork in the Arctic.

 I have a BSc degree from University of Durham and a PhD in mineralogy and petrology from the University of Edinburgh.
 I was awarded a personal fellowship from the Royal Society of Edinburgh in 2000.
-I am a Fellow of the Society of Economic Geology and a Fellow of the Mineralogical Society.
+I am a Fellow of the Geological Society, the Society of Economic Geologists and a Fellow of the Mineralogical Society.

 I talked about my research and my motivation to become a geologist to the GeoBUS outreach team in 2015.

 BSc (Hons) Geology, University of Durham (1987)